Qile0317/APackOfTheClones/joss/paper.md

 # Conclusion

 APackOfTheClones offers a fast, and simple interface to produce an intuitive, easily extendible, and *publication ready* visualization of clonal expansion on a cell-by-cell basis, and slots seamlessly into existing analysis pipelines.
 It can be a useful sub-figure in any immunological/therapeutic study involving single cell omics and immune repertoire to provide an additional degree of understanding for readers and researchers like.
-However, it should be noted that prescise statistical/biological statements about clonal dynamics still obiouvsly require rigorous analysis.
+However, it should be noted that precise statistical/biological statements about clonal dynamics still obviously require rigorous analysis.

 # Acknowledgements